How to Choose a Mattress

 You’ll want to look for a mattress that pushes back when you apply pressure (but not too much).
 Different mattresses will offer better pressure relief for different body types – so if you’re lighter weight, you won’t need as much pushback, but if you’re a heavier weight, you’ll want to make sure the mattress is proving proper support and you’re not sinking in too much.

 Learn More: Why Pressure Relief is Important When Choosing the Right Mattress

 Quick definition: How much edge support the mattress provides, accounting for functional use of the end of the mattress and how comfortable it is to sleep on the edge of the bed.

 Edge support is what prevents you from rolling off the mattress in the middle of the night.
 Innerspring mattresses usually have a separate support layer around the edges that help keep you on it, while foam mattresses typically don’t have a separate edge layer.
 However, it’s also harder to “roll off” a foam mattress.

 This factor is important if you’re a particularly restless sleeper (or have a history of falling off beds…), or if you use the end of your bed to put your socks and shoes on in the morning.

 Even if a thousand people love a mattress, it doesn’t mean you will too.
-Everyone’s body is different therefore you’re going to respond to your mattress differently.
-Before you buy your mattress, make sure you pay attention to the trial period you have, what’s covered under your warranty, and the return policy.
+Everyone’s body is different, so you’re going to respond to your mattress differently.
+Before you buy your mattress, make sure you pay attention to the trial period you have, what’s covered under your mattress warranty, and the return policy.
 Most of our favorite mattresses come with a very generous trial period, warranty policy and hassle-free returns.